Hoovie105/Various-Smaller-projects/README.md

-Many smaller projects that were made during my studies. the nature of these projects is mainly focused on gaining an understanding of a certain topic in programing.
+Many smaller projects/functions that were written during my studies. the nature of these programs is mainly focused on gaining an understanding of a certain topic in programing.